kjhsdgf/Collin-Neural-Network/Network Class/Documentation.md

 #### Syntax:
 	Network::Network (istream& in = cin);
 #### Parameters:
-It takes one parameter, which is the input stream.
-Although, this input stream is by default set to **cin**.
+`in` - Input stream from which to initialize the hyperparamters.
+Set to `cin` be default.
 #### Description:
 This constructor assigns values to all the data members, based on the values of some data members entered by the user.
 It takes the values from the readInit() method, and creates all the required matrices for the class.
 This constructor gets called when the user chooses to train the network.
 Once called, it is this constructor that makes sure every data member of the class gets assigned to a value.

 ### Parametric Constructor
 #### Syntax:
-	Network::Network(const string &previous_network_filename);
+	Network::Network(const string &previousNetworkFilename);
 #### Parameters:
-It takes one parameter, the filename of the previous network that needs to used.
+`previousNetworkFilename` - Name of file that stores a network with initialized values.
 #### Description:
 This constructor gets called when the user chooses to train the existing network.
 It reads in all the values required from the previous_network file and asks user if the user wants to change the hyperparameters.
 If so, it updates the values of the hyperparameters.

 ### Overloaded Parametric Constructor
 #### Syntax:
-	Network::Network (const string& previous_network_filename, const string& validation_data_filename);
+	Network::Network (const string& previousNetworkFilename, const string& validationDataFilename);
 #### Parameters:
-It takes two parameters, the filename of the previous network that needs to used and the other parameter is the data file name, which needs to be classified.
+`previousNetworkFilename` - Name of file that stores a network with initialized values.
+`validationDataFilename` - Name of data with which to classify the Network.
 #### Description:
 This constructor opens the two files passed as the parameters.
 It takes the required values for classification from the previous network file and creates the required matrices.
 This constructor gets called when the user chooses to classify the network.
 Once called, it is this constructor that makes sure every data member of the class gets assigned to a value, if needed and to null, if not needed.

 ## Method Details
 ### 1. readInit(string &)
 #### Syntax:
-	void Network :: readInit (const string& previous_network_filename);
+	void Network :: readInit (const string& previousNetworkFilename);
 #### Parameters:
-It takes one parameter, which is the name of the file that stores the values of an already trained network.
+`previousNetworkFilename` - Name of file that stores a network with initialized values.
 #### Description:
 This method reads in all the required parameters from the file, the name of which is passed in the parameter.
 This method is responsible to open the file and read in the values of the hyperparameters along with the trainingDataFilename and the expectedValuesFilename.
 It opens the two files and creates the matrices for the data members of the class.
 Once created, the weights and biases matrices get assigned with the values from the previous_network file.
 This method is responsible to check for the validation of the values before assigning them to the data members of the class and display the error message in case of any invalid input.